chandru89new/notes.druchan.com/contents/theories-of-storytelling.md

 ---
-title: "Theories of storytelling - 1"
+title: "Theories of storytelling"
 date: 2016-06-19
-slug: theories-of-storytelling-1
+slug: theories-of-storytelling
 ---
 Steven Pressfield says nobody wants to read your shit.
 And in many ways that sounds very true.